-The best practice is to use the most readable fonts.
+Best practice is to use the most readable fonts.
 Unfortunately, this is more easily said than done.
 Experts do not always agree which fonts are the most readable or which ones are most appropriate for web use.
-There are thousands of fonts and font variations that could potentially be used on a web site, but the vast majority of these fonts will not work for most users on the web because computers can display only the fonts installed on the computer, and not all computers have the same fonts installed.
-Windows, Macintosh, and Unix computers each come with a different set of fonts installed with the operating system.
-Fortunately there are at least a few fonts relatively common to recent versions of the Windows and Mac operating systems, such as:
+There are thousands of fonts and font variations that could potentially be used on a web site, especially with support for font embedding (a technique for causing custom font definitions to be used in web content).
+There are, however, many fonts that are natively available in modern operating systems:

 Fonts are categorized into "families" based on their characteristics.
 The most common font families are

 From among these, serif and sans-serif fonts are by far the most common.

 Serif fonts are characterized by the flared extensions, or strokes, on the tips of such letters as f, l, and i, as seen in the screen shot below:

 Serif fonts also usually have a combination of thick and thin strokes, as seen in the curve of the letter "f" above.

 Examples of serif fonts include Times New Roman, Georgia, and Book Antiqua.

 Sans-serif fonts have plain endings, and appear blockier than serif fonts.
 They do not have the flared extensions, strokes, or other kinds of ornamentation. ("Sans" means without, and "serif" refers to the extra strokes, or lines.)

 Sans-serif fonts include Arial, Tahoma, Trebuchet MS, and Verdana.

 Cursive fonts resemble hand-written pen or brush strokes, often have artistic ornamentation, and sometimes have strokes that connect the letters together.